 Red and yellow lentils break down quickly and become soft and mushy.
 For this reason, they're usually used in soups with a creamy texture or in Indian dishes like daal.

 Black or "beluga/caviar" lentils are a shiny black color and hold their shape very well.
 They have a texture that is more firm than brown and green lentils.
-For this reason they are often used in lentil salads, although they can be used in soup too.
+For this reason they are often used in lentil salad, although they can be used in soup too.

-More Soup Recipes
+More Bean Soup Recipes

-Instant Pot Sausage and Lentil Soup
+Instant Pot Lentil Soup with Sausage Recipe

 I love cooking lentil soup in my Instant Pot because it cooks the lentils perfectly every time.
-This recipe for Instant Pot sausage and lentil soup makes a big batch of soup, and you can enjoy the leftovers for lunch or dinner for several days after it's made.
+Instant Pot lentil soup with sausage has incredibly rich flavor and is a hearty and satisfying meal.This recipe makes a big batch of soup, and you can enjoy the leftovers for lunch or dinner the next day.

 - Prep Time: 15

-- Cook Time: 18 minutes
+- Cook Time: 15 minutes